Overwatch Heroes Tier List Quick Summary:

 Soldier 76

 Ah, Soldier, my favorite character in all of the game.
 Sadly, his abilities are just as old as he is.
-Even though he still shows up in discussions about Overwatch best heroes, his kit feels very straightforward compared to newer picks.
-Most of the time you take an off-angle and keep firing until you secure a frag.
+Even though he still shows up in discussions about Overwatch's best heroes, his kit feels very straightforward compared to newer picks.
+Most of the time, you take an off-angle and keep firing until you secure a frag.
 Pushing with the team is risky since you drop fast without support, but a well-timed Tactical Visor can still turn a fight around.

 Cassidy